smbss/drafts/README.md

 ```

-__Recommended logo image size.__ Recommended logo image size is 400px x 178px.
+__Recommended logo image size.__ <br> Recommended logo image size is 400px x 178px.
 With this size you are sure you'll have retina ready logo image.

 ### Navigation